Skip to content

 Rules for condominium living

-Rules dictate what condo communities can do day-to-day.
+Rules regulate day-to-day activities in a condo community.
 They must be reasonable and consistent with the Condo Act and the governing documents.
-Owners and residents need to be familiar with their corporation’s rules and other governing documents, as well as how everything is enforced.
+Owners and residents should be familiar with their corporation’s rules and other governing documents, as well as how everything is enforced.

 Summary